BlenderCN-Org/UserPrefsBaseline/README.md

 2. Click "Create Baseline" ( You will only need to do this once. )
 3. With some some preference settings having been changed, click "Output Current Configuration".
 Settings that are different from their default value are written to a file.
 4. Now you can load those settings when you like, by clicking the associated button, or by using the Baseline:Configs Menu, which is located on Blender's File Menu.
+5. If the box marked "and_the_keys" is checked, associated hotkeys will also be loaded with the config, if any.

 Tips for better usage: